The Binance trading interface contains a robust set of tools and options to help you in your trading analysis. These include:

 3. Drag the borders of the box to change your Risk/Reward Ratio.
 Target shows the difference in price between your Entry Price and the Take Profit level.
 Stop shows the price difference between your entry price and Stop-Loss level.

-Double click the Long Position/Short Position chart to adjust its settings.
-You can change the investment amount under [Account Size] along with your percentage risk.
-[Coordinates] allows you to change your Take Profit, Entry Price, and Stop Level numerically, while [Visibility] offers graphical customization.
+Double-click the Long Position/Short Position chart to adjust its settings.
+You can change the investment amount, risk percentage, Take Profit, Entry Price, and Stop Level under [Inputs].

 You can easily add trend lines to your chart to fit your technical analysis methods.
 For more information on trend lines in general, visit our Binance Academy Trend Lines Explained guide.